Planning service from 8 March 2021

-This means that neighbour notification letters of planning applications will be sent out as from 1 September and officers will visit sites to post site application notices as before.
+This means that neighbour notification letters of planning applications will continue to be sent out and officers will visit sites to post site application notices as before.

-Planning staff have returned to working from home as from 13 October, however contact can still be made by email or by telephone.
+Planning staff are continuing to work from home, however contact can still be made by email or by telephone.
 Please use existing contact details provided on our website.

 Planning Committee meetings